 Private and commercial shipping are at growing risk from Somali pirates in the Arabian Sea off the Omani coast and near the Gulf of Aden.
 The risk decreases to moderate the closer the ships are to the Omani coastline given the presence of a small but effective coast guard.
 Despite relatively robust security measures along the Omani-Yemeni border, the conflict in Yemen, where jihadists enjoy unprecedented freedom of movement, entails a moderate risk of successful infiltration by militants capable of transferring IED capability to Oman; nevertheless, Saudi Arabia and the UAE are likely to remain much higher priorities for jihadists.

-Oman's key challenge is balancing its relationship with its Western allies, Iran, and other Gulf Co-operation Council (GCC) member states.
-Oman's mediatory capacity between Iran and the United States, alongside its refusal to participate in the Saudi and United Arab Emirates (UAE)-led military intervention in Yemen, reduces the risk of direct military retaliation against Oman in the event of conflict involving the United States, Iran, and/or the Gulf states, or in the event of unintended escalation following minor naval incidents between the United States or other Gulf states and Iran in the Sea of Oman or near the Strait of Hormuz.
+Oman's key challenge is balancing its relationship with its Western allies, Iran, and other Gulf Cooperation Council (GCC) member states.
+Oman's mediatory capacity between Iran and the United States, alongside its refusal to participate in the Saudi-led military intervention in Yemen, reduces the risk of direct military retaliation against Oman in the event of conflict involving the US, Iran, and/or the Gulf states, or in the event of unintended escalation following minor naval incidents between the US or other Gulf states and Iran in the Sea of Oman or near the Strait of Hormuz.

 Vaccinations required to enter the country